-Payment and funding
+Payment, funding and taxation

-- Six weeks is paid at 72 per cent of earnings with no upper limit, and due to be extended to eight weeks (see Section 3); the remaining period is unpaid. - The employee's social insurance contribution continues to be paid into their social insurance fund for the entirety of the leave period, directly from the Social Insurance Services.
+- 8 weeks are paid at 72 per cent of earnings with no upper limit.
+The remaining period is unpaid. - The employee's social insurance contribution continues to be paid into their social insurance fund for the entirety of the leave period, directly from the Social Insurance Services.